quyutest/node2defect/README.md

 ### Generating Class Dependency Network
 ---
-In each subdirectory, we have already included the corresponding class dependency network (classgraph.dot).
-If you want to generate your own CDN, you can use the [Understand Perl Script](https://www.scitools.com/documents/manuals/pdf/understand_api.pdf) after installing the Understand tool, using the commend:
+In each subdirectory, we have already included the corresponding Class Dependency Network (CDN) (classgraph.dot).
+If you want to generate your own CDN, you can use the [Understand Perl Script](https://www.scitools.com/documents/manuals/pdf/understand_api.pdf) file, Class-Graph.pl, after installing the Understand tool, using the commend:
 ```bash
 uperl Class-Graph.pl %YourOwnProjectDirectory%
 ```